-- If you are due to graduate at the end of the semester of placement, and you have not been able to makeup missed hours in previous placements, please notify the PEPT prior to the start of the semester so that makeup can be organised for you. - ❖ If you have missed up to 16 hours and are not due to graduate at the end of the semester, please try to make up the hours on your next couple of placements.
-If you are not successful, then please notify the PEPT at the end of that semester prior to the next semester commencing, so that makeup can be discussed and organised for you if necessary. - ♦ If you have more than 16 hours to makeup, please contact the PEPT to see how this can be best managed
+- ❖ If you are due to graduate at the end of the semester of placement, and you have not been able to makeup missed hours in previous placements, please notify the PEPT prior to the start of the semester so that makeup can be organised for you. - If you have missed up to 16 hours and are not due to graduate at the end of the semester, please try to make up the hours on your next couple of placements.
+If you are not successful, then please notify the PEPT at the end of that semester prior to the next semester commencing, so that makeup can be discussed and organised for you if necessary.
+Refer to the first point as you near the end of your degree. - ❖ If you have more than 16 hours to makeup, please contact the PEPT to see how this can be best managed